 The interim condensed consolidated financial statements are prepared in accordance with International Accounting Standard 34 (IAS 34) - Interim Financial Reporting, and present the financial position, results of operations and cash flows of the Group on a going concern basis.
-Management has concluded that the going concern basis of preparation of the accounts is appropriate.
+Management has concluded that the going concern basis of preparation of the condensed consolidated financial statements is appropriate.